IF function

 Nested IF functions

-You can have nested IF functions that look like this:
+You can use nested IF functions that look like this:

 In this case,

-- If the rating is above 5, it will display “Yummy”.
+- If the rating is above 5, Yummy.

-- If it is 3 or less, it will display “Yucky”.
+- If it is 3 or less, Yucky.